sanatprasad/BackendandDevopsTask/README.md

 A RESTful API that allows users to manage and organize recommendations (movies, songs, places, etc.) into custom collections.

+PLEASE READ DOCUMENTATION.MD FILE FOR DETAILED INFORMATION ABOUT EACH STEP

 ## 🚀 Features

 - **User Management**: Create and manage user profiles with personal information